The SOP for Personal Finance: Why I Treated My Budget Like a Pharma Quality System

 If your budget feels like chaos, it probably lacks an SOP: a defined trigger (payday), a defined sequence (the ritual), and a defined output (the runway number).
 Everything else is supporting documentation.

-Ritual Runway — paycheck budgeting built like a quality system.
+Ritual Runway, paycheck budgeting built like a quality system.
+See features or about the founder.